doddshk/DeepFocusTimerLF/README.md

 - Body (Other comments about the study session)

 After the user inputs these things, the application will save it in a file and be viewable in the calender.

+Forward looking: maybe have it input the focus, pomodoro time, in your google calender.
+Have it sync.